Table of Contents

 Often, dogs don’t get enough to drink each day.
 Their water bowls may contain water that’s grown too warm sitting in the sun.
 Giant breeds with jowls may carry pieces of food over that ends up floating in the bowl.
 (If it’s gross to you, it’s gross to them) Or they may drink more than the average dog bowl can hold, leaving them with nothing until you return home from work.
 Without a minimum intake of fluid every day, they balance on the verge of dehydration.
 And as temperatures climb, this can lead to concerns for lethargy or worse.

 The lack of proper hydration stresses the kidneys in dogs.
-Over time, kidney disease starts to develop as those organs suffer constant strain, leading to chronic kidney failure.
+Over time, kidney disease develops as those organs suffer constant strain, leading to chronic kidney failure.
 Suddenly, your dog needs regular infusions of subcutaneous fluids (fluids administered under the skin) to help the kidneys limp along.
 All for want of proper water intake.

 Enter the Fountain